-Leanne Sanneh - Relationship Manager
+Leanne Sanneh - Employer Engagement Manager

 With 18 years recruitment experience, Leanne has worked in commercial recruitment, welfare-to-work and most recently worked for 5 years with a Training and Apprenticeship provider specialising in the Automotive sectors, she has extensive experience in developing new business and increasing starts.